apache/drill/_docs/connect/005-reg-hbase.md

 ---
-title: "Registering HBase"
+title: "HBase Storage Plugin"
-parent: "Storage Plugin Registration"
+parent: "Storage Plugin Configuration"
 ---
 Register a storage plugin instance and specify a zookeeper quorum to connect Drill to an HBase data source.
 When you register a storage plugin instance for an HBase data source, provide a unique name for the instance, and identify the type as “hbase” in the Drill Web UI.

-Currently, Drill only works with HBase version 0.94.
+Drill supports HBase version 0.98.

 To register HBase with Drill, complete the following steps: